 - How to Find Information on a Vinyl Record

 - How to Find Information on a CD

 - How to Find Information on a Cassette

 - Tips for Faster and Easier Submissions

 - Voting Guidelines

 - Database Help Forum

 This guide is maintained by Discogs staff.
-Original article by Simon Ray.
-Last updated by Nicole Raney in September 2020.
+Last updated in 2021.
 Feature image by Samuel Regan-Asante.